Bradfield/algos/analysis/an-anagram-detection-example.md

 An Anagram Detection Example
 ============================

-A good example problem for showing algorithms with different orders of magnitude is the classic anagram detection problem for strings.
+To explore different orders of magnitude, let’s consider four different solutions to the problem of detecting if a string is an anagram.
 One string is an anagram of another if the second is simply a rearrangement of the first.
 For example, `'heart'` and `'earth'` are anagrams.
-The strings `'python'` and `'typhon'` are anagrams as well.
 For the sake of simplicity, we will assume that the two strings in question are of equal length and that they are made up of symbols from the set of 26 lowercase alphabetic characters.
 Our goal is to write a boolean function that will take two strings and return whether they are anagrams.

 Solution 1: Checking Off
 ------------------------